-According to the American Pregnancy Association, 1 out of 50 pregnancies are ectopic.
+Ectopic pregnancies account for about 1 to 2 percent of pregnancies.
 Call your doctor immediately if you have heavy bleeding with sharp or stabbing pain (pelvis, abdomen, shoulder, or neck), GI issues, dizziness, or fainting.

 Losing a pregnancy can also cause unexpected bleeding.
 If you find this second period is unusually heavy and is accompanied by cramping in the lower abdomen or back, you could be experiencing a miscarriage.

 According to the Mayo Clinic, roughly 10 to 20 percent of pregnancies end in miscarriage when the mother knows she is pregnant, meaning many women who miscarry (usually before week 12) never even knew they were pregnant to begin with.